 - Giving customers control

 However, self service benefits are not limited to support.
 Once customers are engaged on your self service portal, some of the available technologies also enable delivery of highly personalized content and other customer-facing benefits.
 The best customer self service portal software acts as highly functional data banks, providing insights on customers, allowing companies to make offers based on customers’ activity, history and other parameters that can vastly improve ROI.
 For a more detailed look at the benefits involved, read our post on using AI in customer self service.

-Optimal Customer Self Service Portal Features
+Self Service Portal Features for Optimal User Experience

 A good customer self service system will incorporate more than one of the features listed below in a way that helps users as much as possible.